tigerfarm/arduino/Altair101/READMEuserGuide.md

 ### User Guide of Processor Tasks

-MP3 player options,
-+ OUT 10 or 11 with regA=B00000000, pause the player.
-Don't start when RUN is flipped.
-+ OUT 10 or 11 with regA=B11111111, start the player.
-Also, start when RUN is flipped.
-+ OUT 10 or 11 with regA > 0,
-++ Set processorPlayerCounter=regA, play/loop the MP3.
-Also, start when RUN is flipped.
-+ STOP, mp3player.pause();
-+ RUN, if (processorPlayerLoop) mp3player.start()

 How to save a program to the SD card.
 + Set the Sense switches to the file number value.
 + Double flip AUX2 up to confirm and write processor memory to file.